ANKerD/1brc/README.md

 Some other build options will be added to increase the binary speed without touching the code.

 1. Set codegen-units.
 This will slow down compilation but allows the compiler to better optimize.
-2. Set LNO to `thin`, this decreases binary size and promises 10~20% better runtime speeds.
+2. Set LTO to `thin`, this decreases binary size and promises 10~20% better runtime speeds.
-3. Set LNO to `fat`.
+3. Set LTO to `fat`.

 | Input size | Naive solution | Release Build | codegen-units=1 | lto = thin | lto = fat |
 |------------|----------------|---------------|-----------------|------------|-----------|